 The fiber content of prickly pear helps reduce cholesterol levels in the body and maintain blood pressure.
 Hence, hypertension and bad cholesterol are brought under control.
-These factors are associated with atherosclerosis, coronary heart disease, and other heart diseases.
+These factors are associated with atherosclerosisi XAn accumulation of cholesterol, fats and other substances, collectively called plaque, in and on the artery walls. , coronary heart disease, and other heart diseases.
 Cactus fruit’s antioxidants also help to enhance cardiovascular health (19, 20).
 The biologically active flavonoids in prickly pears normalize the blood platelet stickiness, which helps to maintain good cardiovascular health (21).
-Hence, herbal doctors often recommend consuming prickly pear for alleviating cardiovascular disease.
+Hence, herbal doctors often recommend consuming prickly pear for heart health and alleviating cardiovascular disease.

 14. Alleviates Hypertension (High Blood Pressure)